ankit8898/piecon-rails/Readme.md

 In your JavaScript manifest (e.g. `application.js`):

-    //= require piecon-rails
+    //= require piecon

-In your `application.html.erb` or `application.html.haml` make sure you include
+In your `application.html.erb` or `application.html.haml` make sure you have

     favicon_link_tag 'favicon.ico'